 We have been fortunate to be awarded a Federal Government Grant of $1.6 million to upgrade, refurbish and renovate the staff area, office/admin area and the library learning space.
 There has been a lot of work going on in the background to bring this project to a starting point.
 We are almost there and I cannot wait to share the final outcome.
 In readiness, over the holidays we will be relocating the office/admin area.
 The entrance to the school and office/admin area will be on the Burke St side of the Marian Centre.
 There will be temporary fencing erected to show the way.
 Year 5/6 Palmer class will relocate to the portable in the Indonesian room, Year 3/4 Berry class will relocate to the Marian Centre, canteen will now operate out of the Parish Hall on Burns St. Our staffroom will be located in the Presbytery.

 Please note next term, there will be no access via the playground as there will be a lot of construction work taking place in that area.
 I will provide more details on pick up when we know exactly where the builders will be set up.

 Our school will eventually be amazing but while construction is happening I thank you for your understanding and patience in some of our routines and procedures having to change.
 I will keep you as informed as early as I can and as much as I can.

 Wishing all families a restful holiday break and see you all MONDAY 2nd OCTOBER.

 Supervision of Students Information for Parents

 All bus travel requires parents/guardians to complete a Public Transport Victoria (PTV) Application for Permission to Travel form prior to any bus travel.
-This form can be emailed direct to Stephen Broad at MEC, Stephen.Broad@education.vic.edu.au.
+This form can be emailed direct to Heather Jennings at MEC, Heather.Jennings@education.vic.gov.au.
 It is important that this form is completed as these details will be used in the event of an emergency.

 Parking & Road Safety